jimturbo24/Final-project/README.md

 utilize the application.
 She did note that she would rather pay for the application instead of having in-app advertising.

+- Michelle T. - Physician and mother of 2 year old twin girls.
+Michelle works part-time and relys on a combination of in home day-care and family to provide care to her children while at work.
+While her children were infants she discovered that she needed a way to allow multiple caretakers to record nvd for her children and allow all to have access to that data at any time.
+The only solution that she could find to solve this problem was to utilize a paper and pen based spreadsheet.
+She feels like having a smartphone app that could replace the paper spreadsheet would be nice because she could monitor what was happening while at work.
+She would also find it useful to be able to see a graph of the data so she could quickly identify trends in behavior.
+This was a feature that was available in other baby record apps, unfortunately they did not allow for multiple users and thus were not useful to her.
+The only problem that she could identify was related to users not entering data.

 ## Data models
 - Baby (has one family)